 Always use open source bitcoin software

-It is very important for your security that you always use software that is open source for generating all your keys, and for storing and handling your bitcoins on your computer, on a hosted server, or on your smartphone.
+It is very important for your security to only use software that is open source for generating all your keys, and for storing and handling your bitcoins on your computer, on a hosted server, or on your smartphone.

 Now let’s go through some important concepts relating to bitcoin wallets.